VXLAN Configuration Module

 Selecting VXLAN-enabled VLANs

-Global VLANs that should be extended with VXLAN transport are specified in vxlan.vlans global- or node-level list.
+Global VLANs that should be extended with VXLAN transport are specified in the vxlan.vlans global- or node-level list.
 When that parameter is missing, all VLANs use VXLAN transport.

 VLANs specified in the vxlan.vlans list must be valid VLAN names, but do not have to be present on every node.

-You can also enable a VLAN for VXLAN transport by setting vni VLAN parameter to an integer value.
+You can also enable a VLAN for VXLAN transport by setting the vni VLAN parameter to an integer value.

 Auto-Assign VNI

-For every VLAN, the VXLAN configuration module tries to use vxlan.start_vni + vlan.id as the VLAN VNI, and reverts to sequentially-allocated values when that VNI is already in use.
+For every VLAN, the VXLAN configuration module tries to use vxlan.start_vni + vlan.id as the VLAN VNI and reverts to sequentially allocated values when that VNI is already in use.

 Building Ingress Replication Lists